-We have a network of Staff Wellbeing Champions across the University.
-They help help signpost staff to the University wellbeing services, national health and wellbeing days, University wellbeing events and arrange locally based wellbeing events to engage and support staff.
-They also feedback to the Staff Wellbeing Champions Network so that future initiatives can be developed for the University.
+A number of our colleagues volunteer their time as Wellbeing Champions across the University.
+They signpost employees to the University wellbeing services, promote national health and wellbeing days, get involved with organising University wellbeing events and arrange locally based wellbeing initiatives to engage and support staff.
+They also feedback to the Wellbeing Champions Network so that future initiatives can be developed for the University.

 - Identify examples of positive change which has occurred in their area in order to share best practice with colleagues.

-- Be familiar with local communication channels and how to access them.
+- Be familiar with local communication channels and how to access them to boost wellbeing messages.

-- Develop and share knowledge of the Staff Support Services within the University (Counselling, Wellbeing Rooms etc.) and be able to advise and direct colleagues where necessary.
+- Develop and share knowledge of the Support Services within the University (EAP, counselling, Wellbeing Rooms etc.) and be able to advise and direct colleagues where necessary.

 - Be enthusiast about wellbeing.
 This doesn’t mean you have to be the fittest person in your office!
 We are looking for the type of person who is committed to wellbeing for themselves and others.